MatiasVereecke/course-linux-essentials/Final_Linux.md

 ```
 ## SSH using keys

-get the public key of your device (not the pi).
+get the public key of your device.
 On windows: cd ~/.ssh ==> cat id_rsa.pub
 copy this.
 connect to the pi using ssh ==> create an ssh dir in the home dir